qompass-qa/figma-connection/README.md

 # FigmaAPI

 A lightweight Node.js wrapper for the [Figma REST API v1](https://www.figma.com/developers/api) built with `axios`.
-It supports both **personal access tokens** and **OAuth 2.0 authentication**, offering convenient methods for fetching files, frames, projects, teams, and thumbnails.
+It supports **personal access tokens** for fetching files, frames, projects, and teams.

 ---